Drop-OSS/drop/README.md

 ## Philosophy

 1. Drop is flexible.
-While abstractions and interfaces can make the codebase more complicated, the flexibility is worth it.
+While abstractions and interfaces can complicate the codebase, the flexibility is worth it.
 2. Drop is secure.
 The nature of Drop means an instance can never be accessible without authentication.
-In line with #1, Drop also supports a huge variety of authentication mechanisms, from a username/password to SSO.
+In line with #1, Drop also supports a huge variety of authentication mechanisms, from username/password to SSO.
 3. Drop is user-friendly.
-The interface is designed to be clean and simple to use, with complexity available to the users who want it.
+The interface is designed to be clean and simple to use, with advanced features available to users who want them.

 ## Deployment